Office of the Assistant Vice President for Research at El Paso

 Regional Dean of the Graduate School of Biomedical Sciences

-The Office of the Associate Dean for Research is excited to congratulate the 2014 TTUHSC at El Paso Seed Grant recipients.
+The Office of the Assistant Vice President for Research is excited to congratulate the 2014 TTUHSC at El Paso Seed Grant recipients.
 The funding they receive will help to further research, departmental collaborations, and the health of our community.

 The 15 award recipients include: